Does Father Travel in Time?

 Yet it could just as easily say:

-Revelation 9:17 While I looked at the horses within view, and at those who rode them ...
-GV
+Revelation 9:17 While I looked at the horses within view, and at those who rode them, I saw that their breastplates were fiery red, dark blue [jacinth] and yellow [sulfur].
+The horses had heads like lions.
+Fire, smoke and sulfur came out of their mouths. ...

 The primary use of the word “vision” concerns the act of seeing in the sense of sight with the eyes!

-Daniel 10:7 I, Daniel, alone saw the vision; because the men who were with me simply couldnt see it.
-But they were overcome with trembling, and they ran away and hid themselves.
-WE
+Daniel 10:7 I, Daniel, alone saw the vision, because the men who were with me simply couldn’t see it.
+But they were overcome with trembling, and they ran away and hid.

 Occasionally “vision” does utilize the figurative usage, as is done in English.
 Here is an example:

-Acts 12:9 He [Peter] went out, following him, not realizing that what had been done by the spirit Messenger was a reality; because he thought he was having a vision.
-GV
+Acts 12:9 He [Peter] followed him out of the prison, not realizing that what had been done by the spirit messenger was a reality.
+He thought he was seeing a vision.

 The Fifth Coming of Elijah!

-As you probably know, Elijah did not die in ancient Israel—he simply vanished into the sky!
+Elijah didn’t die and go to heaven in ancient Israel—he simply vanished into the sky!
+Could he have arrived just as suddenly?

-2 Kings 2:11-12 11 While they were walking along and talking, a fiery chariot with fiery horses appeared and separated them; and Elijah went up into the sky inside a whirlwind!
-12 Elisha saw it, and yelled, “Teacher, teacher!
-The chariots and horsemen of Israel!”
-But he vanished out of sight.
-[1] He grabbed his own clothes, and tore them in half out of grief.
-WE
+2 Kings 2:11-12 As they were walking along and talking, 'suddenly' a fiery chariot with fiery horses appeared and separated the two of them, and Elijah went up into the sky in a whirlwind!
+[2] 12 Elisha saw it, and yelled, “My father, my father, the chariots and cavalry of Israel!”
+When he couldn’t see him anymore, he grabbed onto his own clothes and tore them in two.

 This “fiery” mode of transportation was not an isolated incident; in fact Yehovah has a fleet of such chariots:

-Isaiah 66:15 Yehovah will come with fire, and His chariots will be like a whirlwind.
-He will return with fierce anger; His punishment is with flames of fire.
-WE
+Isaiah 66:15 Yehovah will come with fire, and His chariots will be like a whirlwind!
+He’ll return with fierce anger and punish them with flames of fire.

 But what happened to Elijah after his flight?
 Did Elijah go to pluck on harps in heaven, or does the Bible say that he was to appear in the future?
 I hope to show that he made four other appearances!